aronedwards91/CYOA-Form/README.md

 This form doesn't 'build' the CYOA app but infact just hase the base64 outputs of the original which then wraps the form's json output.

 #### TODO
-- validation, errors above btn, contents list at top
+- validation, errors above btn, contents list at top, update page title
 - testing
 - update text in pre string
 - Better cost, color widget?